visgl/luma.gl/docs/api-reference/webgl/context-state.md

 In addition, state queries are done towards cached values and are thus much faster than working directly with the WebGL API, where synchronous WebGL queries can be a performance bottleneck.

 Finally, luma.gl enables a 'stateless' WebGL programming model.
-In this model, parameters can e.g. be passed as parameters to rendering commands, or applied temporarily using `withParameters` rather than being set and unset directly on the global state.
+In this model, state settings can be passed as parameters to rendering commands, or applied temporarily using `withParameters` rather than being set and unset directly on the global state.
 For more information, see the remarks.

 The following functions are provided:
 * `getParameter` - Returns the value(s) of a GL context parameter
 * `getParameters` - Returns the values of some or all GL context parameters
 * `setParameters` - Sets a the value(s) of the specified GL context parameters
 * `withParameters` - Runs a function with a set of parameters temporarily applied
-* `resetParameters` - Resets some or all GL context parameters to their default values
+* `resetParameters` - Resets all GL context parameters to their default values

 ## Usage